Cavalier Youth: Touring

 In September and October 2013, the group went on a headlining US tour with support from Cute Is What We Aim For, Conditions, Tonight Alive and Dinosaur Pile-Up.
-Following this, the band supported Thirty Seconds to Mars on their headlining UK tour.
+Following this, the band supported Thirty Seconds to Mars on their headlining tour of mainland Europe, followed by a stint in the UK through to November 2013.
 In January 2014, the group supported Paramore on their headlining Australian tour.
-In March, the group went on a mainland European tour, followed by a number of UK shows running into April.
+In March, the group went on a mainland European tour, followed by a number of UK shows running into April 2014.
 They were supported by Don Broco and Young Kato.
 In May, the band performed at BBC Radio 1's Big Weekend.
 In August, the band appeared at the Reading and Leeds Festivals.

-In September, the group went on a co-headlining Australian tour with Tonight Alive.
+In September, the group played a one-off show in Singapore, and then went on a co-headlining Australian tour with Tonight Alive.
 They were supported by Call the Shots, With Confidence, Masketta Fall and Day Break.

-Between September and November, the group went on a headlining US tour.
-The tour was initially meant to take place in April and May, but was postponed due to Franceschi suffering from vocal exhaustion.
+Between September and November 2014, You Me at Six went on a headlining US tour, with support from Young Guns and Stars in Stereo.
+It was initially meant to take place in April and May, but was postponed due to Franceschi suffering from vocal exhaustion.
 It was meant to last two weeks, before being expanded into 37 shows.
-In February 2015, the group went on a co-headlining UK arena tour with All Time Low.
-They were supported by Walk the Moon.
-In April and May, the band played a few Australian shows with Luca Brasi around their appearance at the Groovin' the Moo festival.
+In early 2015, the band played one-off shows in Guildford and Hoxton, London as part of Independent Venue Week and Passport: Back To The Bars, respectively.
+In February 2015, the group went on a co-headlining UK arena tour with All Time Low, with support from Walk the Moon.
+In April and May, the band played in Australia with Luca Brasi supporting, around their appearance at the Groovin' the Moo festival.
 Later in May, the group headlined the Slam Dunk Festival, and performed at the Isle of Wight Festival the following month.